balena-io/balena-cli/doc/cli.markdown

 No-op since release v12.0.0

+## fleets

+List all your balena fleets.

+For detailed information on a particular fleet, use `balena fleet <fleet>`

+Examples:

+	$ balena fleets

+### Options

+#### -v, --verbose

+No-op since release v12.0.0

-## app &#60;nameOrSlug&#62;
+## app &#60;fleet&#62;

+Renaming notice: The 'app' command was renamed to 'fleet', and 'app' is now an alias.
+THE ALIAS WILL BE REMOVED in the next major version of the balena CLI (so that a different 'app' command can be implemented in the future).
+Use 'fleet' instead of 'app' to avoid this warning.
+Find out more at: https://git.io/JRuZr

+For command usage, see 'balena help fleet'

+### Arguments

+#### FLEET

+fleet name, slug (preferred), or numeric ID (deprecated)

+### Options

+## fleet &#60;fleet&#62;

-Display detailed information about a single balena application.
+Display detailed information about a single fleet.

-Applications may be specified by app name, slug, or numeric ID.
-App slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena apps` command.
-Note that slugs may change if the application is renamed.
-App names are not unique and may result in "Application is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public application, or with apps from other balena accounts that you may have been invited to as a member.
-For this reason, app names are especially discouraged in scripts (e.g. CI environments).
+Fleets may be specified by fleet name, slug, or numeric ID.
+Fleet slugs are the recommended option, as they are unique and unambiguous.
+Slugs can be listed with the `balena fleets` command.
+Note that slugs may change if the fleet is renamed.
+Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets from other balena accounts that you may be invited to join under any role.
-Numeric app IDs are deprecated because they consist of an implementation detail of the balena backend.
+For this reason, fleet names are especially discouraged in scripts (e.g. CI environments).
+Numeric fleet IDs are deprecated because they consist of an implementation detail of the balena backend.
 We intend to remove support for numeric IDs at some point in the future.

 Examples:

-	$ balena app MyApp
+	$ balena fleet MyFleet
-	$ balena app myorg/myapp
+	$ balena fleet myorg/myfleet

 ### Arguments

-#### APPLICATION
+#### FLEET

-application name, slug (preferred), or numeric ID (deprecated)
+fleet name, slug (preferred), or numeric ID (deprecated)

 ### Options

 ## app create &#60;name&#62;

+Renaming notice: The 'app' command was renamed to 'fleet', and 'app' is now an alias.
+THE ALIAS WILL BE REMOVED in the next major version of the balena CLI (so that a different 'app' command can be implemented in the future).
+Use 'fleet' instead of 'app' to avoid this warning.
+Find out more at: https://git.io/JRuZr

+For command usage, see 'balena help fleet create'

+### Arguments

+#### NAME

+fleet name

+### Options

+#### -o, --organization ORGANIZATION

+handle of the organization the fleet should belong to

+#### -t, --type TYPE

+fleet device type (Check available types with `balena devices supported`)

+## fleet create &#60;name&#62;

-Create a new balena application.
+Create a new balena fleet.

-You can specify the organization the application should belong to using the `--organization` option.
+You can specify the organization the fleet should belong to using the `--organization` option.
 The organization's handle, not its name, should be provided.
 Organization handles can be listed with the `balena orgs` command.

-The application's default device type is specified with the `--type` option.
+The fleet's default device type is specified with the `--type` option.
 The `balena devices supported` command can be used to list the available device types.